Updated CDC Guidance for Fully Vaccinated Individuals in Health Care Settings

 - Information about the clinical presentation and course of patients with COVID-19 is described in the Interim Clinical Guidance for Management of Patients with Confirmed Coronavirus Disease 2019 (COVID-19).
 The CDC has also developed guidance on Evaluating and Reporting People Under Investigation (PUI).

-- If COVID-19 is suspected, based on evaluation of the resident or prevalence of COVID-19 in the community, follow the Interim Infection Prevention and Control Recommendations for Patients with Suspected or Confirmed Coronavirus Disease 2019 (COVID-19) in Healthcare Settings.
+- If COVID-19 is suspected, based on evaluation of the resident or prevalence of COVID-19 in the community, follow the CDC's infection control guidance.
 This guidance should be implemented immediately once COVID-19 is suspected.

 - Residents with suspected COVID-19 should be prioritized for testing.